 Respiratory Syncytial Virus (RSV)

 Respiratory Syncytial Virus (RSV) is a highly contagious virus that causes respiratory infections by affecting the lungs and airways.
-Most people recover in a week or two, but RSV is sometimes quite severe for some people.
-RSV is general cause of bronchiolitis and pneumonia in children younger than one year of age in the United States.
+Most people recover in a week or two, but RSV is sometimes quite severe.
+RSV is the general cause of bronchiolitis and pneumonia in children younger than one year of age in the United States.

 In addition, RSV is prevalent in infants and young children, making it crucial for parents to stay alert to its symptoms.
 The Centers for Disease Control and Prevention (CDC) suggests every child will encounter RSV by the time they reach 2 years old.
 However, it’s important to note that while many children experience mild symptoms, a small percentage will develop more severe complications.
-With the rise of RSV concerns, it is crucial to take timely measures for RSV nasal swab.
+With the rise of RSV concerns, it is crucial to take timely measures and test for RSV.

 - Cough